 2. Cockapoos make the best listeners

-The reason, or at least one of them, that a dog is called ‘man’s best friend’ is because of their loyalty, their unconditional love and their ability to listen.
-A dog won’t judge, and if they do they won’t say anything.
+The reason, or at least one of them, that a dog is called ‘man’s best friend’ is their loyalty, unconditional love and ability to listen.
+A dog won’t judge; if they do, it won’t say anything.
 What gets said to a cockapoo stays with a cockapoo.

-On a more serious note, there is a psychological benefit to having someone or some poo listen to you, especially if a child isn’t comfortable talking to other adults or even their parents.
+On a more serious note, there is a psychological benefit to having someone or some cockapoo listen to you, especially if a child isn’t comfortable talking to other adults or parents.

 4. Kids are less prone to allergies with a dog

-While researchers aren’t completely sure why, they think that while the baby is still developing its immune system, the exposure to dog-related bacteria and allergens strengthens their immunity.
+While researchers aren’t entirely sure why, they think that while the baby is still developing its immune system, exposure to dog-related bacteria and allergens strengthens its immunity.

-Telling a kid to go outside and toss a stick on their own doesn’t make much sense.
-Nor does telling them to take a walk around the block but when they have a dog both, activities are loads of fun.
-According to the American Heart Association a dog could prevent obesity and heart disease.
+Telling kids to go outside and toss a stick on their own doesn’t make much sense.
+Nor does telling them to take a walk around the block, but having a cockapoo with kids, both activities are loads of fun.
+According to the American Heart Association, cockapoos can prevent obesity and heart disease.
 Perhaps sedentary adults should get a cockapoo too.

 6. Dogs are a natural antidepressant

-Depression is serious at any age, but it’s particularly harmful to children who are still finding their place in the world.
-Studies show that pets, and dogs especially, can help fight this terrible disease.
+Depression is serious at any age, but it’s particularly harmful to children still finding their place in the world.
+Studies show that pets and cockapoos can significantly help fight this terrible disease.

-Dogs offer a special, unconditional love that can really help anyone suffering from depression.
+Cockapoos offer a unique, unconditional love that can help anyone suffering from depression.

 7. Kids with dogs get sick a lot less

-We know cockapoos can reduce allergies, help with obesity and heart disease and be a support for someone who suffers from depression but they can also help kids fight off illness.
+We know cockapoos can reduce allergies, help with obesity and heart disease and support someone who suffers from depression, but they can also help kids fight off illness.

-Dogs are natural protectors and will put themselves in harm’s way to keep the ones they love safe.
-Remember the old classic “Lassie” where a collie saves his owner by alerting everyone with a bark?
+Cockapoos are natural protectors and will put themselves in harm’s way to keep the ones they love safe.
+Remember the old classic “Lassie”, where a collie saves his owner by alerting everyone with a bark?
 Or “Old Yeller”, the movie where the cross-breed takes on a wolf to save his adopted family?